-- Coccidian parasite, phylum Sporozoa. - Intracellular parasite in animals (including birds) and humans - Reservoir is household cat (contact with cat feces) - Many other animal sources.
-Humans into contact with: - 1) Improperly cooked meat of animal origin that are intermediate hosts. - 2) Ingestion of infective oocyts
+- Coccidian parasite.
+Phylum Sporozoa.

+- Intracellular parasite in birds and humans

+- Reservoir is household cat.

+- Many other animal sources.
+Humans into contact with:

-• Clinical:
+1) Improperly cooked from animals that are intermediate hosts.

+2) Ingestion of infective oocyts.

-- TRANSPLACENTAL infection (vertical), also transfusions and IV drug users. - Most inf'n asymp.
+- Uncooked meats/ meat juices or contact with cat faeces. - Clinical: - TRANSPLACENTAL infection (vertical), also transfusions and IV drug users. - Most infections are asymp.
 Problem when it relocates from blood to tissue (becoming an intracellular parasite) - Lung, heart, lymphoid organs and CNS.